socketry/utopia/documentation/pages/wiki/testing/content.md

 # Testing

 Utopia websites include a default set of tests, and associated `rake test` tasks.
 These specs can test against the actual running website.
-By default, `simplecov` is included for coverage testing.
+By default, [covered](https://github.com/socketry/covered) is included for coverage testing.

 ```bash
 $ rake coverage test